 Engineering & Manufacturing: Design & Development T Level (Level 3)

-- Industry Placement – Year One & Two
+- Industry Placement – Year One & Two: 315 hours of work experience in an engineering sector

 Entry requirements

-You will have achieved 6 GCSEs at grade 4 or above, specifically achieving grade 4 or above in English, a grade 5 or above in Maths on the Higher Paper and ideally Sciences.
+You will have achieved 6 GCSEs at grade 4 or above, specifically achieving grade 4 or above in English, a grade 5 or above in Maths on the Higher Paper and your Sciences.

 What will I study?